sje30/lse/lse-eglen.md

-In August 2021, the UKRI finally announced their long-awaited [revised open access policy](https://www.ukri.org/news/ukri-announces-new-open-access-policy/), and from April 2022 will require authors to licence their accepted manuscripts appropriately so that they can be freely shared.
-Wellcome have already required a similar condition for their grantees, termed the *Rights Retention Strategy* (RRS).
+In August 2021, the UKRI finally announced their long-awaited [revised open access policy](https://www.ukri.org/news/ukri-announces-new-open-access-policy/), and from April 2022 will require authors to make their research articles immediately open access, either via gold or green OA.
+The green route to open access can be achieved in subscription journals using something termed the *Rights Retention Strategy* (RRS).
 I have written a [primer](https://bit.ly/rrs-primer), on what this means for researchers.
 In essence, authors declare that any author-accepted manuscript (AAM) resulting from their manuscript submitted to a journal for publication can be made freely available without embargo.